-impact? occurs (i.e., primary business operations and/or supply chain) (e.g. employees, community, suppliers, government, vulnerable groups) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic? · Which stakeholders are affected?
-Management Approach Identify risk/s related to material topic of the organization • • • • • • • • • • • • • • • • • • • • Which stakeholders are affected?
-Management Approach Identify the opportunity/ies related to material topic of the organization
+impact?
+What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic? • Which stakeholders are affected?
+Management Approach Identify risk/s related to material topic of the organization What are the Opportunity/ies Identified?
+Which stakeholders are affected?
+Management Approach ldentify the opportunity/ies related to material topic of the organization